JemimaBecker/Single-cell-sequencing-in-the-V-SVZ/Qualitative analysis/CO: aging.md

-Calculation of cumulative occurences for lncRNAs that assumulate with aging
+# Calculation of cumulative occurences for lncRNAs that accumulate with aging

 ```{r}